Can the below ‘real life’ fundraisers add to your plans?

 Once you have your idea in place, the next step is to decide how you’ll collect and account for all the money you raise.

 Create an online fundraising page

 Cashless options like online fundraising pages are a safe and simple choice.
-You can set up your own fundraising page quickly and easily on Everydayhero or Givealittle.
+You can set up your own fundraising page quickly and easily on Givealittle or JustGiving.

 Once you’ve set up your online fundraising page...

-If you receive any donations by cash or cheque, make sure you include them in your online total so your supporters can see all your efforts.
+If you receive any donations by cash or bank transfer, they can be manually added to your online total so supporters can see all your efforts.